thevirtuoso1973/COMP0016-Team26-Project-Site/content/system-design/_index.md

 ## Back-end

-_It is currently deployed on our client's server._
+_Note: it is currently deployed on our client's server._

 You need an installation of `go` (e.g. using your package manager).
 You can verify you have it with `go version`.